My goals in no particular order are:

 I also just want to be literate enough about our situation so that I can gauge when we can do some of the things we’d like to do.
 Anna would like to travel and who can blame her, it’s a big, amazing world out there.
 But, to some degree, we spent a lot of our future discretionary income earning our Masters degrees.
 It’s not easy to pay a ton of loans, get a home, and internationally travel at the same time.
 If we can get our finances going in the right direction, it’ll make some of these ideas more tangible.

 Related to financial fitness, I want to track the money I spend on some of my vices, namely soda and beer.
 Before you leave 1000 comments about how they are bad for you, let me say I KNOW.
 Repeating what I know won’t help me.
 This might seem outrageous to you, but I probably average 2.5 of these beverages a day, so I’d guess I’ve spent around ~$700 on these two things alone this year, maybe?
 I’m just guessing, which is why I want some hard facts.
 You add lattes into this, you’ve got a sizable chunk of money.
-Cutting that in half will probably make me healthier physically and financially.
+Cutting that in half will probably make me healthier financially and physically which I been trying to do by avoiding diseases with the use of supplements from healthyusa.co.

 Get Out of the Country